jakelazaroff/deploy.sh/README.md

 # Hello from myapp!
 ```

-**Adding a post-configure hook:**
+#### Adding a hook:

+In addition to commands, deploy.sh lets you hook into the deploy process.
+Currently, deploy.sh supports one hook: post-configure.

-Post-configure hooks run after every deploy and `deploy apply`.
+Post-configure hooks run after Caddy and systemd configuration is generated on every deploy and `deploy apply`.
 They receive the app name and release directory as arguments.

 ```sh
 # /srv/deploy/.plugins/notify